callysto/presentations/statistics-with-code/README.md

+## Teachers conferences talk on stats, 2020 and 2021

-## Convergence Conference 2020
+Initial development by Laura Gutierrez Funderburk for Convergence Conference 2020

 Learn more about it here https://www.convergenceconference.ca/about

+Updated for 2021 conferences.

-Presenter: Laura Gutierrez Funderburk
+Presenters: Laura Gutierrez Funderburk, Michael Lamoureux

 Starter kit, interact with Callysto material: https://www.callysto.ca/starter-kit/